uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

   ml_methods:
     my_svm: # the name of the method which will be used in the specification to refer to the method
-      MySVM: # class name of the method
+      NewSVM: # class name of the method
         penalty: l1 # parameters of the model
       model_selection_cv: False # should there be a grid search and cross-validation - not here
       model_selection_n_folds: -1 # no number of folds for cross-validation as it is not used here
     my_svm_cv: # the name of the next method
-      MySVM: # class name of the method
+      NewSVM: # class name of the method
         penalty:	# parameter of the model
           - l1 # value of the parameter to test
           - l2 # another value of the parameter to test